-As of April 30, 2024, FFMC is developing a Corporate Responsibility Plan (CRP) that will require suppliers to have appropriate management policies and procedures in place to maintain workplaces characterized by professionalism, respect for the dignity of every individual with whom their employees interact, including respect for differences such as gender, gender identity, gender expression, race, colour, age, disability, sexual orientation, ethnic origin, and religion.
+Suppliers are required to have appropriate management policies and procedures in place to maintain workplaces characterized by professionalism, respect for the dignity of every individual with whom their employees interact, including respect for differences such as gender, gender identity, gender expression, race, colour, age, disability, sexual orientation, ethnic origin, and religion.
 Suppliers must not tolerate harassment, discrimination, violence, retaliation and other disrespectful or inappropriate behaviour.

-The CRP will require suppliers to abide by applicable employment standards, labour, non-discrimination, and human rights legislation and to demonstrate that in their workplace child, forced or compulsory labour is not used, discrimination and harassment are prohibited, retaliation for speaking up is prohibited and employees are free to raise concerns without fear of reprisal, and uniformly applied employment standards are used that meet or exceed legal and regulatory requirements.
-FFMC's CRP will be completed and deployed to its suppliers in 2025.
+Suppliers need to abide by applicable employment standards, labour, non-discrimination, and human rights legislation and to demonstrate that in their workplace child, forced or compulsory labour is not used, discrimination and harassment are prohibited, retaliation for speaking up is prohibited and employees are free to raise concerns without fear of reprisal, and uniformly applied employment standards are used that meet or exceed legal and regulatory requirements.